Call for Papers: Play the Game 2017 – Riding waves of change

-If you are preparing a major research project or a campaign, why not use Play the Game 2015 to launch your project internationally?
+If you are preparing a major research project or a campaign, Play the Game 2017 invites you to use our conference to launch your project internationally.

 Play the Game expects the participation of more than 100 journalists representing media across the globe and is an ideal platform for reaching a worldwide audience and building lasting working relations.

 Please contact Play the Game’s international director Jens Sejer Andersen (details below) to discuss how coordinated action can be taken.

 We thank you in advance for any help in distributing this message to friends, colleagues and others who share the goals of Play the Game: To promote democracy, transparency and freedom of expression in world sport.

 Help for abstract submission: Communications officer Stine Alvad, email@example.com or direct office line +45 87 48 20 22.